EFlynn25/SuperRandomPlugin/README.md

 This is a very simple Spigot Minecraft server plugin that has a few commands that do fun things to other players!

 # Commands
-* /sky {player} - (Shoots player straight up into the sky)
+* /sky <target> - Shoots the target straight up into the sky
-* /cmdblock - (Gives issuer a command block)
+* /cmdblock - Gives the issuer a command block
-* /explode {player} - (Gives off an exploding sound while killing player.
-Does not destroy surroundings like TNT)
+* /explode <target> - Gives off an exploding sound while killing the target.
+Does not destroy surroundings like TNT
-* /lightningstr - (Strikes player with lightning)
+* /lightningstr <target> - Strikes the target with lightning
+* /dirt <target> - Gives the target a stack of dirt

 This plugin has a config file where you can turn off some commands.